*Updated January 30, 2020

 So, it’s safe to say that the question of whether to take or not take the test is already answered for you.
 Yes, schools want to see your score.
 However, what about the next question?
 Which one should you take?
 This can be a little murky.

 The collective opinion of most experts is that there is no downright easier test.
-They test on similar subjects and require similar amount of preparation time.
-Both tests are given 7 times a year and last about 4 hours.
+They test on similar subjects and require about the same amount of preparation time.
+Both tests are given 7 times a year and last about 4 hours each.